 Argentina has been part of the AIRCOP network for 4 years.
 The JAITF at the Ezeiza International Airport was established under AIRCOP II and has been operational since December 2016.
 The JAITF is composed of representatives from different law enforcement agencies whose mandates include the fight against illicit trafficking and in particular illicit drug trafficking.
 The JAITF has also taken part in a number of international operations together with other international partners and other AIRCOP-supported JAITFs.

-Argentina has been a long-standing partner of the Cocaine Route Programme, now Global Illicit Flows Programme, and has taken part in different initiatives such as the GAFILAT-EU, PRELAC and AMERIPOL projects (now completed).
+Argentina has been a long-standing partner of the Cocaine Route Programme, now Global Illicit Flows Programme, and has taken part in different initiatives such as the GAFILAT-EU and PRELAC (now completed).
 Argentina is also a SEACOP partner country.